Blair Niles: Early life and expeditions

 Born Mary Blair Rice, Blair was born on The Oaks, her parents' plantation in Staunton, Virginia.
 She was educated at home by her mother, Marie Gordon "Gordy" Rice, who taught a night school for her four children and children of the sharecroppers.
 At age 14, Blair attended the Northfield Seminary for Young Ladies in Massachusetts and then the Pratt Institute in Brooklyn, where she studied domestic science.

 In 1902, she married William Beebe, Curator of Birds at the New York Zoological Park, now the Bronx Zoo.
 Within the first year of their marriage, they went on three honeymoon expeditions: to Nova Scotia, Oak Lodge, a boarding house for naturalists on the Indian River in Florida, and to Cobb Island, Virginia.
 In 1904, they traveled to Mexico, and in 1908 and 1909, they traveled to Venezuela and British Guyana to scout out a location for a Tropical Research Station to be sponsored by the Bronx Zoo.
 When they published Our Search for Wilderness about their South American travels, Blair received the recognition she long desired: she was credited as a co-author, with her name listed first.

 Their plans to establish a Tropical Field Station in South America were interrupted when they received an offer from Anthony Kuser to underwrite an eighteen-month expedition to Asia to study and collect pheasants.
 In December 1910, they boarded the R.M.S.
 Lusitania to start the pheasant expedition.
-They traveled to Ceylon (now Sri Lanka), Burma (Myanmar), India, China, Borneo, Indonesia, Malay, Japan, and Singapore.
+They traveled to Ceylon (now Sri Lanka), Burma (Myanmar), India, China, Borneo and other parts of Indonesia, Malaya, Japan, and Singapore.